© Crown copyright 2018

 Under the Capital Gains Tax rules, if shares in one company are exchanged for shares in another company the original shares may, subject to certain conditions, be treated as equivalent to the new holding of shares.
-Where this treatment applies the exchange does not count as a disposal of the original shares.
+Where this treatment applies the exchange doesn’t count as a disposal of the original shares.
 Any gain up to the date of exchange will be taxable only when the new holding of shares is disposed of, see Helpsheet 285 Share reorganisations, company takeovers and Capital Gains Tax.

 You may exchange shares in your personal trading company for shares in another company.
 If you do this, and would have qualified for Entrepreneurs’ Relief at the time of the exchange, you may elect that the rules about exchanges, outlined above, don’t apply.
 You will then be treated as disposing of the shares in your personal company at the time of the exchange and Entrepreneurs’ Relief may then be claimed against any gain arising on that disposal.
-The election must cover all of the shares, you cannot elect for only part of the shares to be treated in this way.
+The election must cover all of the shares, you can’t elect for only part of the shares to be treated in this way.

 Gains on disposals made on or after 3 December 2014 can be deferred under the rules for either the EIS or SITR and a claim to Entrepreneur’s Relief made at the later time when those gains become taxable (for instance when the EIS shares are sold).
 Eligibility for relief will be determined under the rules which applied at the time of the first disposal.